 4. Katalon Studio

-Katalon Studio is a relatively simple automated testing tool that uses a predefined structure of artifacts such as test cases, test suites, test objects, and reports.
+Katalon Studio is a relatively simple automated testing tool in software engineering that uses a predefined structure of artifacts such as test cases, test suites, test objects, and reports.
 This greatly facilitates tasks for QA experts and speeds up testing.

 This framework supports keyword-driven testing.
 For creating test cases, QA specialists use keywords that indicate users’ actions on the tested application.
 In addition to standard keywords, you can add custom keywords.
 This feature will help QA experts with limited programming knowledge create tests suites faster.
 To perform tests quicker, you also can run multiple test suites in parallel or consecutively using the test suite collection feature.